emilianoyoung/ai/_posts/_archive/2019-12-30-heres-exactly-how-to-check-if-your-companys-ai-is-as-advanced-as-you-think-it-is-from-the-engineer-pushing-gms-driverless-car-unit.md

 ---
 category: news
 title: "Here's exactly how to check if your company's AI is as advanced as you think it is, from the engineer pushing GM's driverless-car unit"
 excerpt: "Artificial intelligence holds the promise to revamp how much of corporate America operates, but one problem can be determining whether early initiatives are on the right track.
-For Hussein Mehanna, the head of AI and machine learning at self-driving-car ..."
+For Hussein Mehanna ..."
 publishedDateTime: 2019-12-30T13:12:00Z
 sourceUrl: https://markets.businessinsider.com/news/stocks/why-its-more-challenging-to-scale-ai-projects-at-cruise-2019-12-1028787955
 type: article